navattic.identify({ email: user.email })

 HECVAT vs. SOC2: A Comparative Analysis

 While SOC2 offers a broad-based assessment relevant across a range of industries, HECVAT delves into the specific intricacies of higher education.
-It considers the unique threats, regulations, and nuances inherent to the academic environment.
+It considers the unique threats, regulations, and nuances inherent to the academic environment — including FERPA, HIPAA, and decentralized IT environments.

 Transitioning from SOC2 to HECVAT

-2. Build on SOC2 Expertise: The foundational cybersecurity knowledge gleaned from SOC2 remains pertinent.
-Notions surrounding data integrity, access governance, and incident management, to name a few, are still relevant.
+The foundational cybersecurity knowledge gleaned from SOC2 remains pertinent.
+Notions surrounding data integrity, access governance, and incident management, to name a few, are still relevant — similar to how teams build repeatable answers in Iris.

-4. Connect and Participate: Engage with the dynamic community enveloping EDUCAUSE and HECVAT.
-Exchanging experiences, hurdles, and best practices with counterparts can furnish invaluable perspectives.
+Engage with the dynamic community enveloping EDUCAUSE and HECVAT.
+Exchanging experiences, hurdles, and best practices with counterparts can furnish invaluable perspectives — much like cross-team workflow collaboration in structured response environments powered by AI, such as Iris AI.

 Final Thoughts